secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 make test
 ```

-If you've made the changes correctly, the unit test output will look like this :tada:.
+If you've made the changes correctly, the unit test output will look like this.

 ```sh
 Finished test [unoptimized + debuginfo] target(s) in 13.05s